Launching in 2022, the Polestar 2 liftback is Polestar’s first pure electric vehicle.

 Polestar 2 Charging using Public DC charging stations

-The Polestar 2 can be charged using all the major charging networks except Tesla Superchargers and some select Tesla destination chargers.
+The Polestar 2 can be charged using all the major charging networks including some Tesla Superchargers and some select Tesla destination chargers.

 Refer to this guide for all the key public charging providers including links to app downloads.